 Is it easy to get a part-time job in the USA?

 Most US universities have a Designated School Official who helps students get part-time jobs.
 If all your documents are in place and you have an excellent academic record, it shouldn’t be tough to find a suitable job.

 Do freshers get jobs in the USA?

-Yes, freshers can get part time jobs, once they have settled in, they can seek out the Designated School Official and apply for a job.
-Alternatively, once students have gained admissions and have secured an F1 visa, they can look for part-time jobs on the university’s employment website.
+Yes, freshers can get part-time jobs; once they have settled in, they can seek out the Designated School Official and apply for a job.
+Alternatively, once students have gained admission and have secured an F1 visa, they can look for part-time jobs on the university’s employment website.